PhilipDaniels/rsforcs/README.md

 - [ ] Code blocks to have links to the playground?
 - [ ] A COPY button on code blocks
 - [ ] Use https://github.com/mattico/elasticlunr-rs and add a search box.
+- [ ] Code files to be separate from the markdown?
+See https://github.com/verpeteren/gutenberg-materialize#options-index-page